mui/material-ui/docs/data/system/experimental-api/css-theme-variables/css-theme-variables.md

 ## Usage

-The CSS variables API usage is exposed as a higher order function called `unstable_createCssVarsProvider` which can be called to create a theme provider and other utitlities to share the theme config throughout your app.
+The CSS variables API usage is exposed as a higher order function called `unstable_createCssVarsProvider` which can be called to create a theme provider and other utilities to share the theme config throughout your app.
 This is a very low-level function and has a lot of moving parts.
 If you are already using [Material UI](https://mui.com/material-ui/experimental-api/css-theme-variables/overview/) or [Joy UI](https://mui.com/joy-ui/customization/using-css-variables/), they already expose their own `CssVarsProvider` component that you can use directly without needing to configure your theme.
 Now that's out of the way, we can continue with how this util can be used.

 We'll first define a minimal theme palette for light and dark modes.